Links on SoundGuys may earn us a commission. Learn more.

 Kids aren’t gentle

 As I learned one fateful day when my baby sister hucked my Game Boy off a third-story balcony, kids tend to be very destructive sometimes (apparently an original-model Game Boy is the hardest material known to man, as it still works about 30 years later).
 In that light, don’t worry so much about buying an expensive set of headphones when your kids are young.
-Instead, get one that fulfills the bare minimum of what you need.
+Instead, get one that fulfills the bare minimum of what you need without breaking the bank.
 They will break them.
 It’s just going to happen.

 If your kids are older than 8, you may want to get them something meant for exercise junkies, as those tend to be far more durable than most headphones.
 They can withstand drops, splashes, and mud.